What are the risks?

 When does the season start?

-The fresh seafood season starts in May and lasts until roughly October, but you can collect frozen, smoked, and canned products from your share throughout the year.
+The bulk of the fishing season gets going in May and lasts until roughly October, but you can collect frozen, smoked, and canned products from your share throughout the year.
+Because the vast majority of our seafood is flash-frozen, members can enjoy its catch-day freshness even months after the fishing season has ended!

 How does ordering work?